YuSuFLams/ft_printf-42/README.md

 # ft_printf-42

-This is My second Project in 1337
+This was my second project as a 42 student in khouribga.
+Looking forward to the new projects coming next!